China reports first human case of H10N3 bird flu

 Analysing the genetic data of the virus will be necessary to determine whether it resembles older viruses or if it is a novel mix of different viruses, Claes said.

+Many different strains of bird flu are present in China and some sporadically infect people, usually those working with poultry.
+There is no indication that H10N3 can spread easily in humans.

+The man, a resident of the city of Zhenjiang, was hospitalized on April 28 and diagnosed with H10N3 on May 28, the health commission said.
+It did not give details on how the man was infected.

-No other cases of human infection with H10N3 have previously been reported globally, the NHC said.
+His condition is now stable and he is ready to be discharged.
+Investigation of his close contacts found no other cases, the NHC said.
+No other cases of human infection with H10N3 have been reported globally, it added.

+H10N3 is low pathogenic, which means it causes relatively less severe disease in poultry and is unlikely to cause a large-scale outbreak, the NHC added.

+The World Health Organization (WHO), in a reply to Reuters in Geneva, said: "The source of the patient’s exposure to the H10N3 virus is not known at this time, and no other cases were found in emergency surveillance among the local population.
+At this time, there is no indication of human-to-human transmission.